The information in this section is for the academic year 2023/2024.

 - We work closely with the home school, parents and medical professionals to gather information relevant to the individual to enable a successful transition into The Christie School.

-- In addition to the National Curriculum subjects we facilitate our pupils have opportunities in personal development and life skills through our Preparation for Adulthood curriculum which supports development in the core skills outlined in the SEND code of practice for employment, independent living, health and society and community participation.
+- In addition to facilitating the home school curriculum we ensure our pupils have opportunities to engage in personal development and developing life skills through our Preparation for Adulthood curriculum.
+This is planned considering the core skills outlined in the SEND code of practice for employment, independent living, health and society and community participation.

 The School at Galaxy House